Utsav-Ladani/LearnGit/README.md

 # LearnGit :smile:

-This repository is for learning purpose.
+This repository is for learning and testing purpose.